 Grades will be set according to a seven-point scale related to the learning objectives of the course: Passing grades are A, B, C, D, and E, where A is the highest grade and E the lowest.
 Failing grades are F and FX, where F is lower than FX.

 Assessment criteria:

-A (Excellent): The student should be able to explain the concepts discussed in the course in a comprehensive manner using independent, critical reasoning.
-The student should also be able to apply the methods to data and real economic problems with great skill.
-Passing grade on all written assignments.
-B (Very Good): The student should be able to explain the concepts discussed in the course using independent, critical reasoning.
-The student should also be able to skilfully apply the methods to data and real economic problems.
-Passing grade on all written assignments.
-C (Good): The student should be able to largely explain the concepts discussed in the course using independent, critical reasoning.
-The student should also be able to apply the methods to data and real economic problems.
-Passing grade on all written assignments.
-D (Satisfactory): The student should be able to largely explain most of the concepts discussed in the course.
-The student should also be able to apply the methods to data and real economic problems.
-Passing grade on all written assignments.
-E (Adequate): The student should be able to explain important aspects of the concepts discussed in the course.
-Passing grade on all written assignments.
-FX (Inadequate): Not used as a grade on the examination.
-F (Totally Inadequate): The student is unable to explain important aspects of the concepts discussed in the course.
+- A (Excellent): The student should be able to explain the concepts discussed in the course in a comprehensive manner using independent, critical reasoning.
+The student should also be able to apply the methods to data and real economic problems with great skill. - B (Very Good): The student should be able to explain the concepts discussed in the course using independent, critical reasoning.
+The student should also be able to skilfully apply the methods to data and real economic problems. - C (Good): The student should be able to largely explain the concepts discussed in the course using independent, critical reasoning.
+The student should also be able to apply the methods to data and real economic problems. - D (Satisfactory): The student should be able to largely explain most of the concepts discussed in the course.
+The student should also be able to apply the methods to data and real economic problems. - E (Adequate): The student should be able to explain important aspects of the concepts discussed in the course. - FX (Inadequate): Not used as a grade on the examination. - F (Totally Inadequate): The student is unable to explain important aspects of the concepts discussed in the course.
 The student demonstrates insufficient ability to apply methods to data and real economic problems.
-Interim If the course is discontinued, students have the right to be examined once per semester for three further semesters.
-Required reading See course homepage available from www.ne.su.se.